eva-barczykowska/rb_109/mutating_methods_object_passing.md

 ## Mutating and Non-Mutating Methods

-One way to categorize Ruby methods is splitting those that are **mutating** from those that do not.
-A **mutating method** is one that causes some kind of permanent change to either the object that calls it or one of it's arguments. **Non-mutating methods** will not be able to cause a permanent change to the Objects they manipulate.
+One way to categorize Ruby methods is splitting those that are **mutating** from those that are not.
+A **mutating method** is one that causes some kind of permanent change to either the object that calls it or one of its arguments. **Non-mutating methods** will not be able to cause a permanent change to the Objects they manipulate.
 Instead, they return a new object, whose value can be captured by saving it to a variable.

 ```ruby
 # non-mutating method